B.A., Boston University (2001)

 M.Ed.
 Southern Utah University (2013)

-“Assessment of reasoning strategies used by undergraduate chemistry students when interpreting experimental observations" Katie Collins, Jacey Reynolds, Rebecca Sansom, submitted to Chemistry Education Research and Practice.
+“Assessment of reasoning strategies used by undergraduate chemistry students when interpreting experimental observations" Katie Collins, Jacey Reynolds, Rebecca Sansom, in preparation.

-"Increasing student use of an online homework system dashboard through the lens of self-determination theory"Robert Bodily, Carrie Hansen, Rebecca Sansom, submitted to Chemistry Education Research and Practice.
+"Increasing student use of an online homework system dashboard through the lens of self-determination theory"Robert Bodily, Carrie Hansen, Rebecca Sansom, in preparation.

 "Effect of Open Educational Resource Options on Textbook Use and Performance in General Chemistry" Robert Bodily, John Hilton, Ross Larsen, Rebecca Sansom, in preparation.